A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG
   - **Loot:**
     - 100sp reward from Aldern for rescuing him in the raid regardless of whether they accompany him on the boar hunt
-    - Aldern has a painting commissioned showing him and the heroes of Sandpoint in action against the goblins, which makes it look like he is part of tha party.
+    - Aldern has a painting commissioned entitled "The Heroes of Sandpoint" showing him and the PCs in action against the goblins, which makes it look like he is part of the party.
 He donates it to the Rusty Dragon to be hung in the lounge.
+(Note this is useful if you have party member changes between now and book 2 as it provides continuity)

 ### Trouble at the Rusty Dragon (10-20xp, RP encounter)